AndrewEsenin/Dynamic_Triangulation_Documentation/README.md

 <br />

 ## Description
+This C++ Plugin will allow you to create polygonal meshes from points.
+Meshes can be created in the editor or when the game is running.
+You can use a set of consecutive points (spline points, for example) that form an area to turn it into a single mesh.
-You can download the [Example Project](#Example-Project), it contains many additional examples.
+You can download the [Example Project](#Example-Project), it contains an overview scene and Runtime example.

 <br />